 Pointe Sarene Senegal

-Senegal might still seem relatively uncharted when it comes to mass tourism, but this country – billed as the next must-visit African holiday destination – won’t stay on the down-low for long.
-Already home to some spectacular beach resorts, this captivating country defies expectations.
+Senegal might still seem relatively uncharted when it comes to mass tourism, but this captivating country – billed as the next must-visit African holiday destination – won’t stay on the down-low for long.
+Already home to some spectacular beach resorts, Senegal defies expectations.

 The capital city of Dakar is lively, colourful, and exhilarating, yet other places are gloriously remote and tranquil.
-If you’re looking for a beach break where you can kick back on white sand and swim in warm, turquoise waters, head to the idyllic Pointe Sarene, which is just two hours south of Dakar.
+For a beach break, where you can kick back on white sand and swim in warm, turquoise waters, head to the idyllic Pointe Sarene, just two hours south of Dakar.

 Widely considered Senegal’s best resort, it wasn’t long ago that this six-mile-long stretch of coast was only home to a sleepy fishing village.
 Today, however, its five-star hotels and luxury villas back onto the beach, allowing you to enjoy a Caribbean-style beach break at a fraction of the price.

-Despite the new tourism investment, Pointe Sarane still feels wonderfully quiet, so it’s ideal if you want to relax and escape the throngs of tourists.
+Despite the new tourism investment, Pointe Sarane still feels wonderfully quiet, so it’s ideal if you’d like to relax and escape the crowds.
 Watch the sunset over drinks from sea-view bars, stroll among the shady palm trees, and sample traditional Senegalese street food in the village.

 Annapurna, Nepal